albznw/dd2497-minix/minix/servers/fwdec/README.md

 ```

 - The `type` field denotes the type of packet the rule matches (for instance TCP).
-The possible types are defined in `proto.h`.
+The possible types are defined in `fwchain.h`.
-- The `action` field refers to the action to perform when a rule is matched; the possible values can be found in `fwdec.h`.
+- The `action` field refers to the action to perform when a rule is matched; the possible values can be found in `fwchain.h`.
-- The `direction` field specifies if the rule matches incoming or outgoing packets; the possible values can be found in `fwrule.h`.
+- The `direction` field specifies if the rule matches incoming or outgoing packets; the possible values can be found in `fwchain.h`.
 - The `user` field specifies the user ID of the user which the rule applies to.
 - The `ip_start` and `ip_end` fields refer to the start and end ranges for ip addresses.
 - The `port` field specifies which port the rule applies to.